Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

 Let $\s$ be the set of (isotopy classes of) essential simple closed curves on $\Sigma_g$.
-Given $x\in \T$, each element $c\in \s$ can be assigned either the length $\ell_x(c)$ of a closed geodesic representative in hyperbolic geometry or extremal length $\ext_x(c)$ in complex structure.
+Given $x\in \T$, each element $c\in \s$ can be assigned either the length $\ell_x(c)$ of a closed geodesic representative on $\Sigma_g$ equipped with a constant curvature $-1$ of Riemannian metric or the extremal length $\ext_x(c)$ on $\Sigma_g$ with a Riemann surface structure.

 Denote by $\mathbb{R}_{>0}^\s$ the set of positive functions on $\s$.
 We then obtain the embedding of $\U$ into $\mathbb{R}_{>0}^\s$ in two ways